nbrana/RedTeam-LLM/README.md

 - **Attacker:** Generates adversarial templates (e.g., "Act as a chemist...").
 - **Orchestrator:** Injects the payload into the template and sends it to the Target.
 - **Judge:** Evaluates the Target's response for safety (Safe/Borderline/Unsafe).

+## Windows setup

+See `docs/windows_setup.md` for a step-by-step guide (Python/venv, Ollama install, and example CLI runs).